edolecki/STBonjour/README.md

 # STBonjour
 Swift implementation of Bose SoundTouch device discovery using Bonjour.
 This project is meant as a kick start to your SoundTouch applications.

-Fri Jul 8 Update: I have added a bunch of functionality to control aspects of discovered devices.
+**Fri Jul 8 Update**: I have added a bunch of functionality to control aspects of discovered devices.
 Select a found device and you are presented with the presets and information about them.
 You'll get standby/on power states.
 You'll get volume values and can change volume with the present slider.

+**Thu Jul 21 Update**: I added an Apple Watch extension and comms between iOS and Watch.
+By no means is this feature complete or done in the best ways.
+It's a foundation for adding, fixing, and bettering.
+Bettering - heh.

 ![Example](http://www.ericd.net/stDiscoveryImage.jpg "Example")